CAST-Extend/com.castsoftware.aip.datamart/README.md

 ## Purpose
 The AIP datamart is a simple database schema of AIP results, so that anyone can queries these data, requiring only conceptual knowledge of AIP.

-The Datamart can be used:
+The AIP Datamart can be used:
 * to query AIP data from a Business Intelligence tool such as Power BI Desktop
 * to query AIP data using SQL  queries
 * to create CSV report using SQL queries and the CSV export capability of postgreSQL